valleyofdoom/PC-Tuning/README.md

 # 7. Configure USB Port Layout

 ## 7.1.
-Assess Accessible USB Ports
+Reviewing Accessible USB Ports

 Firstly, familiarize yourself with which USB ports correspond to given USB controllers as some ports shown in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) may not be physically accessible.
 I recommended plugging a device into every accessible port on your system such as the ones on the motherboard I/O and front panels, then take a note of which controller and port each physical port corresponds to in USB Device Tree Viewer